Millon15/fillit_checker/README.md

 	**-v**: launch main valid test<br />
 	**-i**: launch incorrect test<br />

-## Special thanks to @hqro for the beautiful tetraminos-generator
+## Special thanks to @hqro for the beautiful tetraminos-generator and to @akondaur:@osyrotiu for perfect etalon fillit